kostya/pg_reindex/README.md

 Using:

-    export PGRE_CFG=/some/path/database.yml # (database.yml from rails application)
+    export PGRE_CFG=/some/path/database.yml
     pgre --help

-User in connection should be an owner of relations.
-And for rebuild pkey, should be superuser.
+Database.yml from rails application.
+User in connection settings should be an owner of relations.
+And for rebuild pkey, should be a superuser.

 Tasks: